yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 ## How to Perform a Delta Update?

-When using the {{PARTIAL_UPDATE}} modifier, only enter values into the fields that **should** be updated.
-All other fields **should be assigned a {{null}} value**.
+When using the `PARTIAL_UPDATE` modifier, only enter values into the fields that **should** be updated.
+All other fields **should be assigned a `null` value**.
 This means that only fields which are set are sent from the client to the Space to replace the existing field's value.
 In case of a backup (replica) space, the primary space only replicates the updated fields (delta).

 Make sure the updated object include its ID when using this option.